Statement of Attainment in Dog Training

 Wednesday 21st June 2017, from 12:00pm to 01:00pm or 06:00pm to 07:00pm at Ultimo College, Main Campus, 651-731 Harris Street, Building D, Level 7, Room D7.49 .

-You will need to attend approximately 13 hours of class a week over 9 weeks.
-An indication of how your weekly timetable may look is: Wednesday and Thursday, 06:00pm to 09:30pm at Ultimo College Main Campus
+You will need to attend 13 hours of class a week over 9 weeks.
+An indication of how your weekly timetable may look is: Wed and Thurs 6:00pm to 9:30pm at Ultimo College Main Campus, Sat 10:00am to 5:00pm at Royal Rover Bringelly.

 GET YOUR UNIQUE STUDENT IDENTIFIER (USI)